Configuration

 Using an existing hosted zone

-If you already have a hosted zone configured for the domain you would like to use for your module, you simply need to provide the domain of the hosted zone.
+If you already have a hosted zone configured for the domain you would like to use for your template, you simply need to provide the domain of the hosted zone.

 - You can find all hosted zones you have configured in the Route 53 Console